Why Kids Konnect wants to improve California’s plans for universal TK

 Our three main issues:

-The current plans offer no flexibility for parents.
+The plans offered no flexibility for parents.
 They must drop off and pick up their children at certain times.
 If there is no after-school support, many parents will have to take time off work to pick their children up or arrange alternative care.
 The TK plans are designed to help low-income families.
 However, the pandemic has taught us that low-income families often have less flexible jobs.
 Not everyone can work from home.
 This means TK will not be as helpful as people believe.

 TK in California will negatively impact a child’s early learning education

-TK in California will likely be unreliable
+TK in California was unreliable

 How Is Kids Konnect Advocating For Their TK in California Amendment?